 In the next two columns I use data on the identities of OSRD contractors to split the sample into patents without versus with an OSRD contractor assignee, where a different pattern emerges.
 Non-OSRD contractor patents filed early in the war are significantly less likely than contemporaries to later be cited as prior art, but this effect reverses for later filings, with the effect approximately monotonic in the filing year; the point estimates suggest that patents with shorter secrecy terms (filed in 1945) are nearly 15% more likely to later be cited than those with longer secrecy terms (filed in 1940), with differences significant beyond the 5% level.
 There are no such patterns for patents evaluated for secrecy but not ordered secret - with these estimates being relatively precise zeros - suggesting that the effects are driven by the secrecy condition itself.
 In contrast, there was no empirically-detectable effect of secrecy orders on inventions by OSRD contractors.
-The final two columns of the table show results from a triple-differences variant of Equation 3, where the focal variables ($\mathbbm{1}(Secret)i$ and $\mathbbm{1}(Evaluated)i$) are included alone and interacted with an indicator for patents of OSRD contractors, but where fixed effects can be estimated off of the pooled sample.
+The final two columns of the table show results from a triple-differences variant of Equation 3, where the focal variables ($\mathbb{1}(\text{Secret})i$ and $\mathbb{1}(\text{Evaluated})i$) are included alone and interacted with an indicator for patents of OSRD contractors, but where fixed effects can be estimated off of the pooled sample.
 The effects of secrecy orders manifest for patents from assignees who were not involved in the war effort, but these effects are eliminated for OSRD contractors.

 In Table 5 I explore the robustness of these patterns to a variety of controls.
 Column (1) reproduces the result from Table 4 for non-OSRD contractors.
-Column (2) then controls for other observable patent characteristics, with fixed effects for the number of inventors and length of the patent

-(number of pages, number of drawings), which correlate with citations.
+Column (2) then controls for other observable patent characteristics, with fixed effects for the number of inventors and length of the patent (number of pages, number of drawings), which correlate with citations.
 Column (3) controls for other assignee characteristics, with fixed effects for firms and individuals, and fixed effects for the assignee's pre-war patenting in the 1930s, as a measure of assignees' prior experience in and intensity of invention.
 Column (4) includes both the patent and assignee controls, and Column (5) replaces the latter with assignee fixed effects.
 Across all specifications, the empirical patterns are unchanged - although standard errors increase in Column (5), due to the more limited within variation available for estimating the focal parameters.

 Appendix D presents additional results.
 Tables D.1 and D.2 reproduce the regressions in Table 4, first excluding secret patents which granted prior to August 30, 1945 (indicating that they were rescinded early), and then excluding patents in weapons-related classes, which were of high military priority but had only limited commercial potential, such as firearms, ammunition, ordnance, and explosives.
-The results are not sensitive to either of these restrictions.

-Appendix Table D.3 separately estimates the effects for non-self and self citations, citations from firms versus individuals, and citations from patents filed in different periods (pre-1950, 1951-1955, 1956+).
-We see that the results are driven by non-self citations, with no statistically discernable effects for self citations, and likewise by citations from firms rather than individuals.
-The effects also appear to be largely driven by citations from patents filed pre-1950, and less so pre-1955, indicating that patents with secrecy orders were less likely to be cited by contemporary invention, although standard errors increase with the reduced citation density.
+The results are not sensitive to either restriction.
+Table D.3 separately estimates the effects for non-self and self citations, and citations from firms versus individuals, where we see that the results are driven by non-self citations, with no statistically discernable effects for self citations, and likewise by citations from firms rather than individuals.